jware-solutions/ggca/README.md

 All the correlations results were compared directly with R-Multiomics output (old version of [multiomix.org][multiomix] only available for R lang).

+### Performance

+We use [criterion.rs][criterion] to perform benchmarks.
+In case you have made a contribution you can check that no regression was added to the project.
+Just run `cargo bench --no-default-features` before and after your changes to perform a statistical analysis of performance.

 ## Considerations

 If you use any part of our code, or the tool itself is useful for your research, please consider citing: